Jonathan-Uy/Java-Templates/README.md

 # Java Templates
 Original templates for common data structures and algorithms in competitive programming, written in Java.

+## One Dimensional Range Queries

+### Fenwick Tree
+Allows for point updates and range sums on an array in logarithmic time.
+Can be extended to allow for range update and point sums, and even range update and range sum.

+### Segment Tree
+To be added.

+### Implicit Treap
+To be added.

 ## Binary Search Trees

 ### Size Balanced Tree